What's Happening & When

-Participants and supporters are invited to come practice their ping pong skills, flex their fundraising muscle, and enjoy adult beverages upstairs at Colony Club.
+Participants and supporters are invited to come practice their ping-pong skills, flex their fundraising muscle, and enjoy adult beverages.
 Each week the top individual fundraiser will receive a fabulous prize donated by a local business.
 We’ll also award a prize to the winner of our weekly “skills challenge.”
 These are open practices and everyone is invited to attend!

 The Main Event

 Stay tuned for the date of Paddlestar VIII!
 Fundraising participants will compete for a first-place trophy and prestige in a bracket-style competition.
 Prizes will also be awarded for “Best Uniform” and “Bling Pong” (for the individual or team who raised the most money overall).
 Spectators are invited to help select the winner for Best Uniform.

 Register to Play